 The school operates a staged disciplinary system.
 Where behaviour does not meet with expectations school students face the “consequence” of their actions and are sanctioned.
 However, for students with an identified learning need a reasonable adjustment is made and typically, this amounts to a student having additional stages of warning and/or remaining longer at a specific stage.
 However, our system has sufficient flexibility to allow us to tailor consequences to the needs of the individual student.

-also operate a classroom exit card system which can provide students with access to relevant support as soon as the need arises.
+We also operate a classroom exit “blue card” system which can provide students with access to relevant support as soon as the need arises.

 Support during Unstructured Time

-Student Support Mentors can provide targeted support programmes that are designed to bolster or improve social skills.
-In addition to such support we also have designated safe places at lunchtime available to all students and will also put in place peer support groups or a buddy system for children new to the school or requiring additional social support.
+Student Support Officers can provide targeted support programmes that are designed to bolster or improve social skills.
+In addition to such support, we also have designated safe places at lunchtime available to all students and will also put in place peer support groups or a buddy system for children new to the school or requiring additional social support.